Draft Communications Data Bill: Filtering arrangements

-The bill creates arrangements to interrogate and match data from different data sources.
-The justification is that only relevant data would be returned, thus improving personal privacy.
-Additionally, police cite problems matching data from for instance different cell phone masts.
+The bill proposed arrangements to interrogate and match data from different data sources.
+The justification was that only relevant data would be returned, thus improving personal privacy.
+Additionally, police cited problems matching data from, for instance, different cell phone masts.

-However, the bill has been said to provide the legislative basis for a "giant database" that would allow "quite complicated questions" about "communications behaviors and patterns" which could become a "honeypot for casual hackers, blackmailers, criminals large and small from around the world, and foreign states", as Lord Strasburger described it, as the bill was scrutinised by the Joint Committee of MPs and peers.
+However, the bill was said to provide the legislative basis for a "giant database" that would allow "quite complicated questions" about "communications behaviors and patterns" which could become a "honeypot for casual hackers, blackmailers, criminals large and small from around the world, and foreign states", as Lord Strasburger described it, as the bill was scrutinised by the Joint Committee of MPs and peers.

 The BBC reported that the Home Office stressed that the bill was intended for targeted surveillance rather than "fishing expeditions", but quoted opponent Nick Pickles, director of Big Brother Watch: "The filtering provisions are so broadly worded and so poorly drafted that it could allow mining of all the data collected, without any requirement for personal information, which is the very definition of a fishing trip."

 Open Rights Group campaigner Jim Killock told the BBC that officials 'would be able to build up a complex map of individuals' communications by examining records of "their mobile phone, their normal phone, their work email, their Facebook account and so on",' which 'could compromise journalistic sources, deter whistleblowers and increase the risk of personal details being hacked'.
-The human rights organization Liberty also called for rejection of what is being called the "Snoopers' Charter".
+The human rights organisation Liberty also called for rejection of what was being called the "Snoopers' Charter".

 Changes to oversight

-The bill would change the authorisations given to police officers under RIPA.
+The bill would have changed the authorisations given to police officers under RIPA.
 Instead of individual data requests being granted by a senior officer, the senior officer would grant powers once a month to investigating officers to conduct data requests on a topic they were investigating.

-Additional changes to the role of Interception of Communications Commissioner and Information Commissioner are argued to improve oversight to the current arrangements under RIPA.
+Additional changes to the role of Interception of Communications Commissioner and Information Commissioner were argued to improve oversight to the existing arrangements under RIPA.

 Justification

-The basic justification is that communications traffic data is needed for investigations into serious crime, but access is declining.
-The Home Office cites that they expect access to decline from about 80% to around 60% of traffic data over the next decade if no action is taken.
-They also state, however, that the quantity of traffic data available is expected to grow by around 1000% in the same decade.
+The basic justification was that communications traffic data was needed for investigations into serious crime, but access was declining.
+The Home Office said that they expected access to decline from about 80% to around 60% of traffic data over the following decade if no action was taken.
+They also stated, however, that the quantity of traffic data available was expected to grow by around 1000% in the same decade.